isomerpages/moe-pasirrissec/_signature-programmes/Applied Learning Programme (ALP).md

 The programme was first started in 2015, with a focus on deepening interest and applying learning in Humanities and English language in various real life situations.
 Students do this through various integrated projects in the IP and non-IP areas such as IPW and VIA.
 These programmes brought them out to the real world and develop their confidence in engaging with other stakeholders in the community.
-Concurrently, a Current Affairs programme was developed to help our students develop an interest and learn more about contemporary issues which affect them and the community.
+Concurrently, a Current Affairs programme was developed to help our students develop an interest and learn more about contemporary issues which affect them and the community.&nbsp;